BfE-Technology/BfE-Technology.github.io/index.md

       <div class="desc">
           <ul>
             <li>Founded and advised by PhDs and researchers from University of Cambridge; see an <a href="https://www.youtube.com/watch?v=BWkMiNHI57o">interview with the team</a></li>
-            <li>Won <a href="https://www.gatescambridge.org/about/news/alumna-leads-international-consortium-for-smallholders-in-colombia/">approx. 445K USD funding</a> from Innovate UK Grant and backed by <a href="https://farmingdata.io/about/">Cambridge Judge Business School and the UK Prosperity Fund, among others</a></li>
+            <li>Won <a href="https://www.gatescambridge.org/about/news/alumna-leads-international-consortium-for-smallholders-in-colombia/">approx. 445K USD funding</a> from Innovate UK Grant and backed by <a href="https://farmingdata.io/about/" target="_blank">Cambridge Judge Business School and the UK Prosperity Fund, among others</a></li>
-            <li><a href="https://www.youtube.com/watch?v=qe51cq-GeBE" target="_blank">30-second video</a> about the pre-release version of their app, Listo, in 2018, or a <a href="https://www.youtube.com/watch?v=PhPvHw6VKWE" target="_blank">more recent one</a> in 2021 (in Spanish with auto-translated subtitles)</li>
+            <li>Check out <a href="https://youtu.be/PhPvHw6VKWE" target="_blank">the latest video</a> of their flagship trading app, Listo (the video is in Spanish with auto-translated subtitle available)</li>
           </ul>
       </div>
     </div>